aecs71/hackathon/hack-ideas/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory i.e inside hack-ideas folder, you can run:
 ### `npm install`
 This will install the reuired dependencies